ChrisPenner/vim-committed/README.md

   " So for instance the first notice is at 5 minutes, " then 10, then 20, then 40, etc.
   let g:committed_min_time_threshold = 5

+  " A notification won't be triggered unless at least this many lines " have been changed. let g:committed_lines_threshold = 15
 ```

 ## Known Issues